olivares-j/Kalkayotl/README.md

 Whenever you run Kalkayotl, remember to move into its environment (step 3).

+Note: PyMC3 does not work in old operative systems (e.g. MAC OS < 10.14)

 ## Running the code

 The easiest way to run the code on your own data sets is to copy the ``example.py`` file and modify it according to your needs.
 Instructions are given within it.
 Please read it carefully.